How COVID-19 overthrew Blinken's diplomatic mission - ExBulletin

 She said one is asymptomatic while the other is experiencing mild symptoms and that both are following COVID host country protocols, which generally mandate a 10-day quarantine.

-The first crew member, who was symptomatic, came out positive in Jakarta after arriving in the Indonesian capital from Liverpool, England, where Blinken attended a meeting of Group of Seven foreign ministers.
+The first crew member, who was symptomatic, tested positive in Jakarta after arriving in the Indonesian capital from Liverpool, England, where Blinken attended a Group of Seven foreign ministers meeting.

 It was not immediately clear where the second crew member tested positive, but the reporter tested positive in Kuala Lumpur on Tuesday, according to the State Department, which declined to comment on Air Force cases.

-The diagnosis of journalists in Malaysia caused a panic among the traveling party due to quarantine requirements for those who test positive at the next stop in Thailand.
+The journalist’s diagnosis in Malaysia caused panic among the traveling party due to quarantine requests for those who tested positive at the next stop in Thailand.

 Presented with a range of options to avoid the possibility of others turning out positive, especially before the Christmas holiday, Blinken decided to limit his trip.
 Instead of spending Wednesday night in Thailand and having meetings there the next day, Blinken made a brief stop at Bangkok airport to replace the infected crew members and did not leave his plane.